Jascha Heifetz: Third Israel tour

 On his third tour to Israel in 1953, Heifetz included the Violin Sonata by Richard Strauss in his recitals.
 At the time, many considered Strauss and a number of other German intellectuals Nazis, or at least Nazi sympathizers, and Strauss works were unofficially banned in Israel along with those of Richard Wagner.
-Despite the fact that the Holocaust had occurred less than ten years earlier and a last-minute plea from Ben-Zion Dinur, the Israeli Minister of Education, the defiant Heifetz argued, "The music is above these factors … I will not change my program.
+Despite the fact that the Holocaust had occurred less than ten years earlier and a last-minute plea from Ben-Zion Dinur, the Israeli Minister of Education, the defiant Heifetz argued, "The music is above these factors ...
+I will not change my program.
 I have the right to decide on my repertoire."
-In Haifa his performance of the Strauss sonata was greeted with applause, however in Tel Aviv it was followed by dead silence.
+In Haifa, his performance of the Strauss sonata was greeted with applause, however in Tel Aviv it was followed by dead silence.

 Heifetz was attacked after his recital in Jerusalem outside his hotel by a young man who struck Heifetz's violin case with a crowbar, prompting Heifetz to use his bow-controlling right hand to protect his priceless violins.
 The attacker escaped and was never found.
 The attack has since been attributed to the Kingdom of Israel militant group.
 The incident made headlines and Heifetz defiantly announced that he would not stop playing the Strauss.
 Threats continued to come, however, and he omitted the Strauss from his next recital without explanation.
 His last concert was cancelled after his swollen right hand began to hurt.
 He left Israel and did not return until 1970.

 Personal life

-Heifetz married twice for 17 years each.
+Heifetz married twice.
 His first wife was silent film actress Florence Vidor, the ex-wife of film director King Vidor.
 Florence was 33 and Jascha was 27 when they married in August 1928, with the Jewish media commenting that she was a Christian from Texas marrying a Russian Jew.
 Florence brought her nine-year-old daughter, Suzanne Vidor, into the marriage.
-The union produced one daughter, Josefa Heifetz, born in 1930, and a son named Robert Joseph Heifetz, born in 1932.
+The union produced one daughter, Josefa Heifetz, born in 1930, and one son named Robert Joseph Heifetz, born in 1932.
 Jascha Heifetz filed for divorce at the end of 1945 in Santa Ana, California.

-Heifetz married a second time, wedding Frances Spiegelberg (1911-2000) in January 1947 in Beverly Hills.
+Heifetz married a second time, wedding Frances Spiegelberg (1911–2000) in January 1947 in Beverly Hills.
 Frances was a society lady from New York who also had a previous marriage with two children, ending in divorce.
 Their son Joseph "Jay" Heifetz was born in September 1948 in Los Angeles.
 Heifetz divorced her in 1963, with temporary alimony ordered by the court in January, and the divorce finalized in December.

-Heifetz enjoyed sailing off the coast of Southern California, and he was a stamp collector.
-He played tennis and ping-pong, and amassed a personal library of books.
+Heifetz enjoyed sailing off the coast of Southern California and was a stamp collector.
+He played tennis and ping-pong and amassed a personal library of books.